-After having his laptop smashed by a former friend, Moore spent months in-and-out of the hospital hooked up to a heart catheter and an IV because of an aggressive blood infection.
+After having his laptop smashed by a former friend, Moore suffered a severe hand injury and spent months in-and-out of the hospital hooked up to a heart catheter because of a resulting blood infection.
 Music was the last thing on his mind in that state and once healed, he still had no way to get back to creating.
 His previously-steady release schedule grinded to a halt.
 Up until two months ago, he hadn't put out any new music since late 2016 - and even that track was just a demo.
 Goon Spirit - his last full-length release - came out all the way back in February 2015.

 In conversation, Moore is open about how the support he recieved online helped him break through the discouragement and isolation he felt during that period.
 "So much bad shit happened to me, and it was crazy to see the beat community give me so much support and people dumping money into my Paypal just so I could make more music," he says.
 "And as soon as I got that new laptop, I had to get right back to it."

 With his trials now mostly put to rest, he's back with his first post-hiatus project: Return of the Goon.
 He dropped it towards the end of 2017, and it's dark.
 Built off heavily-sidechained Rhodes progressions, stuttering drum patterns, and jazzy piano riffs, the album's nineteen tracks are immersive without ever becoming repetitive.
 As each song mutates and evolves, the only constant throughout the tape is the vinyl hiss that Moore leaves flickering in the background of each song.
 It's a reminder that his music is reanimating past generations' forgotten art, and the crackling adds a underlying nostalgia to his instrumentals.

 NINETOFIVE caught up with SPACE GANG recently to talk about his new projects and get the inside intel on his hiatus.
 It's a crazier story than you'd expect.
 Way crazier, in fact.